The Bullied Employee: Will Quitting Allow for Unemployment Benefits?March 9, 2021 | by Timothy Ford, Alex Lee

 How Do I Show “Good Cause” for Quitting a Job?

-First, it is important to understand what you need to do to collect unemployment.
-To be eligible, you must 1) file a claim, 2) be able to work, 3) actively seek and be available for work, and 4) satisfy an earnings requirement.
+To satisfy the criteria required for collecting unemployment benefits, an applicant must 1) file a claim, 2) be able to work, 3) actively seek and be available for work, and 4) not refuse an offer of suitable work, and 5) satisfy an earnings requirement.